Counseling provides a safe, confidential place to work through individual challenges and stressors that may interfere with your academic success.

 In an attempt to assist students who are experiencing a crisis or emergency situation, the college will make every effort to contact an appropriate staff person.
 Students should note, however, that the college cannot guarantee immediate contact with an appropriate individual and in that case, should call 911 or go to the nearest emergency room.

 Summer: Dr. Anita is available 20 hours a week.
 Email her to arrange an appointment.

 August-June: In-person therapy sessions only, 8:00 - 4:30, Monday - Friday.

 Information shared with the psychologist or counselor, as mandated by law, is confidential.
 In other words, there is no sharing of information with anyone, including referral sources.
 There are some exceptions to this confidentiality, as delineated by law.
 If this is a matter of concern to you, please ask your counseling professional at the initial appointment.

 Personal commitment to counseling is crucial for your success.
 If you must miss a session, please contact your mental health professional (psychologist or counselor) to cancel and reschedule.

-As the psychologist, my job is to collaborate with you, the expert on your own life, and build a relationship that will empower you to reach your goals.
+As the Campus Psychologist, my job is to collaborate with you, the expert on your own life, and build a relationship that will empower you to reach your goals.
 Each of you walk through my door with a different life-experience, but all of you desire to be successful.
-Should you want to chat with me simply about something that is bothering you in the moment, or even to explore the potential need for therapy, I can be reached at 440 646 8323 or e-mail me at firstname.lastname@example.org.
+Should you need assistance with ongoing mental health issues, should you be struggling with homesickness, or merely want to chat with me simply about something that is bothering you in the moment and are wondering if “therapy is for you”, I can be reached at 440 646 8323 or you can e-mail me to schedule an intake assessment.
 I hope that you can see the reward in allowing me the opportunity to assist you in decreasing your stress and making your college experience go more smoothly.